hantsy/quarkus-sandbox/docs/graphql.md

 }
 ```

-And do not forget to add the *hibernate-validator* into the project deps.
+And do not forget to add the `hibernate-validator` extension into the project deps.

 ```bash
 mvn quarkus:add-extension -Dextensions="hibernate-validator"